Chiron-C/Digital-Photo-Frame/README.md

     * Ensure `cifre125.c` is in the same folder as the `.ino` file.
 4.  **Upload:**
     * Open `ESP32_Smart_Frame.ino` in Arduino IDE and upload.

+## 🌐 Web Interface
+Once connected to WiFi, type the IP address displayed on the screen into your browser to:
+* Change the current Face.
+* Update WiFi / City settings.
+* Upload photos to the SD card gallery.